 Internal control and risk management

-The management of operational risks, including information systems critical to the company’s business operations, and the monitoring of operational risks are part of the ordinary processes of units and departments.
-In addition, the company’s independent risk management function bears overall responsibility for the monitoring of operational risks.
-Part of the management of operational risks comprises tasks related to compliance with external and internal regulation, such as follow-up on regulation that affects the company’s operations, communication, training and monitoring.
-These tasks are the responsibility of Compliance and Operational Risk department being part of the risk management function.
+The management of operational risks, including information systems critical to the company’s business operations, and the monitoring of operational risks are part of the ordinary processes of functions and units.
+In addition, the company’s independent Risk Management and Compliance function bears overall responsibility for the monitoring of operational risks.
+A part of the management of operational risks are tasks related to the compliance with the external and internal regulation, such as follow-up on regulation that affects the company’s operations, communication, training and monitoring.
+These tasks are the responsibility of the Compliance and Operational Risks unit, which operates under the Risk Management and Compliance function.

 The company’s auditor must be an auditing corporation certified by the Central Chamber of Commerce.
 The auditor’s term is the financial period, and the term ends at the closing of the Annual General Meeting following its election.
 The company’s financial period is the calendar year.
 The lead audit partner may act as the company’s auditor for a maximum of seven consecutive terms.

-Municipality Finance has guidelines in place for insiders, which have been approved by the Executive Management Team.
+MuniFin has guidelines in place for insiders, which have been approved by the Executive Management Team.
 Those included in the insider register and the insider list are obliged to comply with these guidelines.

-Municipality Finance is obligated to make public all transactions conducted by its managers with the financial instruments issued by the company.
+MuniFin is obligated to make public all transactions conducted by its managers with the financial instruments issued by the company.
 Municipality Finance has concluded that the notification obligation applies to the members of the Board of Directors and Executive Management Team.